How to get to Aranjuez? What to do there?

-- Hotel Mercedes: Carretera Madrid 15 – city center, next to Tajo bridge: city bus 4, suburban 423, 430, and SAMAR buses.
+- Hotel Mercedes: Carretera Madrid 15 – city center, next to Tajo bridge: city bus 4 and 5, suburban 423, 430, and SAMAR buses.

 - Hotel Jardín de Aranjuez: Principe 26 – city center: city bus 1, suburban 423, 430, and taxi.

 - Camping Aranjuez, sited on Antigua Carretera Nacional IV, km 46.800.
 Near to El Castillo Restaurant, crossing the Prince Garden.

 - Tourist card can be bought on internet (you have to buy Zone T for Aranjuez): click here

 - 45, Almibar Street – Aranjuez